vespr-wallet/ledger-cardano-plus/README.md

 ## License

-The ledger_cardano SDK is released under the MIT License (MIT).
+The ledger_cardano_plus SDK is released under the MIT License (MIT).
 See LICENSE for details.